-Ben Burn Park users
+Ben Burn Park Users

-6.42 Ben Burn Park is located on the western side of Campbell Street, to the south of the Site.
+Ben Burn Park is located on the western side of Campbell Street, to the south of the Site.
 Viewpoint 8 of the visual simulations is from a seat on the western side of the park.
 From here, the collection of Teachers College buildings were previously clearly visible and the telecommunications aerials on the Malcolm Block were prominent, projecting above the skyline of the hill that forms the landform backdrop.
 From here, the Proposed Village will be viewed with a layering of different building elements.
 Building B01 will be prominent.
-The magnitude of visual change will be moderate.
-While Building B01 has an increased horizontal mass than that of the former site development, being of a lower height and without the telecommunications aerials means the building form is better contained by the landform backdrop behind.
 Even at this distance, the articulation of the various buildings is legible; and, in particular, the white framing elements are successful in breaking down the forms into a series of complementary elements.
-In my opinion, this results in a less institutional appearance that is better suited to the residential context, when compared with the former site development.
-Overall, it is considered the proposal will have positive visual effects when viewed from Ben Burn Park.
+The darker colour finish of the upper levels of the southern wing of Building B01B will reduce its visual prominence.
+The projection of the central circulation core above the primary roofline, together with other feature roof elements projecting above the primary rooflines of the different wings of Building B01, will contribute to the visual complexity and interest of the roofscape.